Chart Color Schemes

 Educational achievement in Baulkham Hills - East places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Baulkham Hills - East is significantly higher than national and state averages.
-As of 2016, 44.8% of residents aged 15 years and over held university qualifications, compared to 30.4% nationally and 32.2% in New South Wales (NSW).
-This indicates a substantial educational advantage for the area.
-Bachelor degrees were most common at 27.9%, followed by postgraduate qualifications at 14.2% and graduate diplomas at 2.7%.
+Educational attainment in Baulkham Hills - East is notably higher than national averages.
+As of 2016 census data, 44.8% of residents aged 15 years and over held university qualifications, compared to the Australian average of 30.4% and New South Wales' average of 32.2%.
+Bachelor degrees were the most common at 27.9%, followed by postgraduate qualifications (14.2%) and graduate diplomas (2.7%).
+Vocational credentials were also prevalent, with 26.1% of residents holding such qualifications - advanced diplomas accounted for 10.8% and certificates for 15.3%.

-Trade and technical skills were also prominent, with 26.1% of residents aged 15 years and over holding vocational credentials – advanced diplomas at 10.8% and certificates at 15.3%.
-Educational participation was notably high, with 31.0% of residents currently enrolled in formal education as of the 2016 Census.
+Educational participation was high, with 31.0% of residents enrolled in formal education as of 2016.
 This included 11.9% in primary education, 7.5% in secondary education, and 5.3% pursuing tertiary education.

 Frequently Asked Questions - Education